2001 Jos riots: Causes

 Religious and ethnic conflicts have repeatedly occurred in Jos due to the city's geographical placement in Nigeria.
 Jos, the capital of Plateau State, is located in the middle of the country, which lies between the predominantly Muslim north and the predominantly Christian south.
-Jos was also known for its job opportunities leading people from around Nigeria to move there for employment.
+Jos was also known for its job opportunities, leading people from around Nigeria to move there for employment.
 The influx of people led to tensions between members of "indigene" (indigenous) ethnic groups and non-indigene ethnic groups (often referred to as "settlers").

-In June 2001 the federal government appointed a Hausa Muslim politician, Alhaji Muktar Mohammed, as local coordinator of the federal poverty alleviation program, leading indigene Christians to protest his appointment.
+In June 2001, the federal government appointed a Hausa Muslim politician, Alhaji Muktar Mohammed, as local coordinator of the federal poverty alleviation program.
+Indigene Christians protested his appointment.
 Tensions turned violent on 7 September 2001, when a Christian woman attempted to cross a barricaded street outside a mosque during Friday prayers.
-It led to a conflict between her and a group of Muslims.
+This led to a conflict between her and a group of Muslims.
 The fight eventually spread to other parts of the city.